Sensitivity of intracavity filtering schemes for detecting gravitational waves: Case I: Canceling radiation pressure noise

 with $\phi_{\rm tot}=\Omega L_{\rm arm}/c + \phi_f$.
-In order to remove the radiation pressure noise from the phase quadrature as the usual frequency-dependent readout, we require the above matrix to be upper triangular, i.e., or equivalently,
+In order to remove the radiation-pressure noise from the phase quadrature as the usual frequency-dependent readout, we require the above matrix to be upper triangular, i.e., or equivalently,

 which is achieved by choosing the filter cavity detuning and bandwidth to be

 Under this condition, the above matrix simply becomes